Rai Mansab Ali Khan: Early life and education

-Rai Mansab Ali Khan Kharral was born on September 13, 1938, in Nankana Sahib.
-According to another report, he was born on 15 September 1938.
+Khan was born on September 15, 1938, in Nankana Sahib.
+According to another report, he was born on 13 September 1938.

 He completed his law degree from University of the Punjab in 1960.

 He was a man of letters and was well-known and admired in literary circles.
 He wrote poetry, essays and opinion pieces in Urdu and Punjabi.
-He was known as a great patron of both languages and several magazines, quarterlies and annual risalas and journals ran because of his patronage.
+He was known as a great patron of both languages, and several magazines, quarterlies, and annual risalas and journals ran because of his patronage.
 One of his best friends was Maskoor Hussain Yaad, the famous poet and writer of Urdu.